Léonard-Bernard Motard

 Léonard-Bernard Motard (/fr/; Honfleur, 27 July 1771 - Honfleur, 26 May 1852) was a French naval officer and eventually contre-amiral.

 Motard enlisted in the French Navy in 1786.
 He was promoted to ensign in 1791, to lieutenant in 1793, and to capitaine de frégate in 1797.
 He then served in Brueys's general staff.

 Motard helped organise the naval component of the Napoleonic Campaign in Egypt, and took part in the Battle of the Nile aboard the flagship Orient.
 He evacuated her before she exploded, but sustained severe injuries and was taken prisoner by the British.

 After he was released, Motard served as staff officer to Ganteaume, taking part in operations in Saint Domingue.

-Promoted to capitaine the vaisseau in 1803, he took command of the 32-gun Sémillante, in Linois' squadron.
+Promoted to capitaine de vaisseau in 1803, he took command of the 32-gun Sémillante, in Linois' squadron.
 He took part in the Battle of Pulo Aura on 14 February 1804.